Oregon Public Works Bond

 What Does an Oregon Public Works Bond Cost?

 Oregon Public Works Bonds cost 0.5% – 1.0% for most contractors.
+That means contractors should expect to pay $150 – $300.
 This depends on the bond company.
+The online instant issue will be 1% but contractors with good credit that are willing to fill out an application can pay only $150.
 The Public Works Bonds will renew annually for each year that is needed and the premium will be due yearly.

 A public construction project in the background.
 An Oregon state flag to the right.
 A blue box shows the cost of Oregon Public Works Bond.